-When a company wants to increase the stock price, they use reverse stock splits.
+When a publicly traded company wants to increase the stock price of common stock, they use a technique called reverse stock split, which is allowed in a stock exchange.
 However, is it a good idea to do it?
 So, I searched for an answer, and here is what I found.

 In the first place, why would the company management do it?
 The action has created adverse effects on the share price.